hpc-carpentry/tuning_lammps/index.md

 9. Accelarating LAMMPS using GPU package
     * Basic usage
     * Case study 1: demonstration
-    * Excercise 1: for users
+    * Exercise 1: for users
 9. Accelerating LAMMPS using KOKKOS
     * What is Kokkos?
     * Important features of LAMMPS Kokkos package